 Make sure the lights are functioning properly before hanging them up.
 If any bulbs are burned out, unplug the string before replacing them.
 Check for frayed wires or cracked cords, and throw away any strands that appear damaged.

 Christmas lights don’t draw much power, but old extension cords can still overheat.
 Touch the cords periodically to make sure they don’t feel hot.
 Also, be careful not to run cords under furniture or rugs, which could lead to overheating.
-When using extension cords outside, keep the plugs clear of snow and standing water.
+When using extension cords outside, keep the plugs clear of moisture or damp areas.

 The US Department of Energy says it’s safe to connect 25 energy-efficient LED light strands together.
 However, the Electrical Safety Foundation cautions against connecting more than three strings of old-fashioned incandescent Christmas lights.
 If you’re still using these, consider upgrading to LED lights this year, which use less energy, run cooler, and are easier to install because you can run so many end-to-end.